stoican/sorting-visualizer/README.md

 # SortingVisualizer

 A simple Angular app to visualize some popular sorting algorithms: Bubble Sort, Insertion Sort, Merge Sort.
-You can generate a random array, change the size of an array and sorting speed.
+You can generate a random array, change the size and the sorting speed of an array.
 Techologies used: JS/TS, HTML&CSS, Angular, Angular Material UI Library.

 ## Development server